evanconway/pixelmove/README.md

 # SmoothMove

-A GameMaker package to make moving in clean, pixel perfect lines easier.
+A GameMaker package to quickly setup pixel perfect movement in low resolution environments.

 # Functions